HalyshAnton/ds_salary/README.md

 ## Model Building

-First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 20%.
+First, I transformed data using sklearn pipeline.
+I also split the data into train, validation and tests sets with 60%/20%/20%.

-I tried three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+I tried three different models and evaluated them using different metrics(R2, MAE, MSE).
+I choose R2 as the main metric for this problem

 I tried three different models:
-*	**Multiple Linear Regression** – Baseline for the model
+*	**Lasso Regression** – Baseline for the model with a lot of featurse
-*	**Lasso Regression** – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
+*	**XGBoost Regression** – Because of the sparse data from the many categorical variables, I thought a treebased algorithm would be effective.
-*	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.
+*	**Light Gradient Boosting** – Again, with the sparsity associated with the data, I thought that this would be a good fit.

 ## Model performance
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The XGBoost model outperformed the other approaches on the validation set.
-*	**Random Forest** : MAE = 11.22
-*	**Linear Regression**: MAE = 18.86
-*	**Ridge Regression**: MAE = 19.67
+*	**Lasso Regression** – R2: 0.52
+*	**XGBoost Regression** – R2: 0.72
+*	**Light Gradient Boosting** – R2: 0.61

+However, the difference between the results for train and validation sets is much larger for xgboost than for lgbm, indicating a poorer robustness to outliers.
+Therefore, I have chosen lgbm as the final model.

+For hyperparameter tuning I have used optuna.
+After 1000 trials I gave reeived folowing results
+* r2:  0.7501
+* MAE:  10.4381
+* MSE:  307.2425
+* RMSE:  17.5283